SamMorrowDrums/embiggen-js/README.md

 >  "A noble spirit embiggens the smallest array."

-A Javascript libraray that implements `Array.embiggen`, enabling you to embiggen an array of any type(s), using a variety of embiggenators.
+A Javascript library that implements `Array.embiggen`, enabling you to embiggen an array of any type(s), using a variety of embiggenators.

 ## Usage